Jashanjyot/Embedded-Spatial-Measurement-System/README.md

 # Embedded Spatial Measurement System | C & Python

 This project involves the development of an **Embedded Spatial Measurement System** using a combination of **C programming** for microcontroller hardware and **Python** for data processing.
 The system collects distance measurements of the surrounding area to map an indoor environment.
+To understand what specific components were used take a look at the project [report](Report/Project%20Report.pdf).

 ## **Key Features**